-The town faces ongoing challenges, many of which were raised during the extensive engagement undertaken to produce this document.
-These include a lack of adequate light industrial or office space in the town, large waitlists for leisure facilities, oversubscribed healthcare facilities and a lack of walking and cycling routes.
+The town faces ongoing challenges, including a lack of adequate light industrial or office space in the town, large waitlists for leisure facilities, oversubscribed healthcare facilities and a lack of walking and cycling routes.
 Whilst the SUE, and associated investments, present new opportunities for Attleborough, they will also create new challenges.
 Most notably is the concern there will be a lack of physical and community cohesion between the new and old town footprints.